google sheets

 Conclusion

 Conditional formatting in Google Sheets can greatly enhance data visualization and interpretation.
-Learning to use it effectively allows for better data management and presentation.
+However, it often requires learning complex functions and features.

 Sourcetable Logo